 Stormwater Program Culvert Inspection Crew: The 2017 budget includes the addition of two positions for a culvert inspection crew.
-Funding for these positions, in the amount of \$130,0000 is included in the Stormwater Fund and is paid through stormwater utility rates.
+Funding for these positions, in the amount of \$130,000 is included in the Stormwater Fund and is paid through stormwater utility rates.

-Planning and Development Services reallocation of grant funded positions: The 2017 budget includes the General Fund absorption of a portion of two three grant-funded positions-0.25 FTE of a Planner I position and 0.25 FTE of the Community Development Manager, to reflect nongrant related work performed by these positions.
-There is no change to the total number of FTEs, however, This does result in the reallocation of \$50,000 to the General Fund.
+Planning and Development Services reallocation of grant funded positions: The 2017 budget includes the General Fund absorption of a portion of three grant-funded positions to reflect non-grant related work performed by these positions.
+There is no change to the total number of FTEs, however, this does result in the reallocation of \$50,000 to the General Fund.

 Senior Building Inspector (Fee Supported): The 2017 budget includes \$80,000 to add a Senior Building Inspector position, which is needed to keep pace with building projects in the community.
-The position cost will be offset by building permit revenue, and so the budget impact is neutral.
+The position cost will be offset by building permit revenue, thus the budget impact is neutral.

-Fire/Medical positions related to Eudora/Douglas County proposal for ambulance service (intergovernmental revenue offutsets expenses): The City of Lawrence provides County-wide ambulance service through an intergovernmental agreement with Douglas County.
-There is a proposal pending with the Douglas County Commission for the 2017 budget for \$924,645, related to providing ambulance service in the City of Eudora, which would be supported by Douglas County funding.
-In order to have the spending authority to initiate such service, funding for the positions and equipment are included in the City's 2017 budget, along with offsetting revenue, to be budget neutral.
-Initiation of this service is dependent upon budget authorization by Douglas County.
+Fire/Medical positions related to Eudora/Douglas County proposal for ambulance service (intergovernmental revenue offsets expenses): The City of Lawrence provides County-wide ambulance service through an intergovernmental agreement with Douglas County.
+There is an agreement with Douglas County for the 2017 budget for \$880,912, related to providing ambulance service in the City of Eudora, which would be supported by Douglas County funding.
+This is an additional cost to the 2017 budget; however with the offsetting revenue the net effect is budget neutral.